jwodder/doapi/docs/cli/common.rst

     How often to poll the server for the actions' current statuses; default
     value: 2 seconds

+    .. versionchanged:: 0.2.0
+        Default value changed from 5 seconds to 2 seconds

 .. option:: --wait-time <seconds>

     The maximum number of seconds to wait for all actions to complete.
 After